 Emergency Pet Care Resources in Lancaster County PA

-Pet emergencies happen when you least expect them.
-A dog eats chocolate, a cat develops a urinary blockage, or your pet is injured in an accident.
-Knowing where to go and what to do in those critical first minutes can save your pet's life.
-Here's your complete guide to emergency pet care resources in Lancaster County PA.
+Pet emergencies happen.
+A dog eats chocolate, a cat develops a urinary blockage, or your pet gets injured.
+Knowing where to go and what to do those first critical minutes can save your pet's life.
+Here's your guide to emergency pet care resources in Lancaster County.

-These facilities provide 24-hour emergency care for dogs, cats, and other pets.
-Save these numbers in your phone now, don't wait until you need them.
+Save these numbers in your phone right now don't wait until you need them.

 Lancaster Veterinary Emergency & Specialty Center (LVESC)